EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    If you see any warnings or errors, review the previous steps to make sure the code is correct.

 Now you will change the FineCollectionService that receives messages.
 The Dapr ASP.NET Core integration library offers an elegant way of linking an ASP.NET Core WebAPI method to a pub/sub topic.
 For every message sent to that topic, the WebAPI method is invoked and the payload of the message is delivered as request body.
-You don't have to poll for messages on the message-broker.
+You don't have to poll for messages on the message broker.

-1. Open the `src` folder in this repo in VS Code.

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.

 1. Remove the `Subscribe` method from the controller.

-1. Replace the `cloudevent` parameter of the `CollectiFine` method with a parameter of type `SpeedingViolation` named `speedingViolaton`:
+1. Replace the `cloudevent` parameter of the `CollectFine` method with a parameter of type `SpeedingViolation` named `speedingViolaton`:

    ```csharp
    public async Task<ActionResult> CollectFine(SpeedingViolation speedingViolation)